 So, is it still relevant?

 The simple response is ‘yes.
-In SEO, it is an unavoidable fact that the more links a page have, the less internal PageRank each of those links transmit.
+In SEO, it is an unavoidable fact that the more links a page has, the less internal PageRank each of those links transmits.
 To quote Matt again, from his discussion with Rand: “In any case, you are distributing that page’s PageRank over hundreds of links, so each link will only send along a small amount of PageRank anyhow.”

 Quality trumps quantity

 You may include contextual connections to relevant content on the site when adding internal links to something like a blog entry.